 The share of SMEs and agriculture financing in the overall financing of IBI was recorded at 2.6 percent and 1.2 percent.

-KARACHI: Federation of Pakistan Chambers of Commerce and Industry has signed a memorandum of understanding with...
+KARACHI: National Tariff Commission and Federation of Pakistan Chambers of Commerce and Industry on Wednesday...